Vietnam.vn - Nền tảng quảng bá Việt Nam

 In return, North Korea appears to be receiving food and other necessities, as well as raw materials and components used in weapons production.

-Speaking at a high-level session of the United Nations Conference on Disarmament in Geneva, Switzerland, Kang In-sun said that North Korea's nuclear and missile programs are the "most urgent task" to be solved for international peace and security.
+Speaking at a high-level session of the United Nations Conference on Disarmament in Geneva, Switzerland, Kang In-sun said that North Korea's nuclear and missile programs are the "most urgent task" to be resolved for international peace and security.

 She also warned that Pyongyang could conduct a seventh nuclear test "whenever they want".